nadavrt/database-backupper/README.md

 ### Screenshots

 ### Disclaimer

 The Database Backupper application is provided under the MIT License (MIT).
-Please read the included license carefuly before making use of the application.
+Please read the included license carefully before making use of the application.